ASUS-AICS/LibMultiLabel/docs/index.rst

 LibMultiLabel - a Library for Multi-label Text Classification
 =============================================================

-LibMultiLabel is a library for multi-label text classification and a simple command line tool with the following functionalities
+LibMultiLabel is a library for binary, multi-class, multi-label text classification and a simple command line tool with the following functionalities

 - end-to-end services from raw texts to final evaluation/analysis